bitwarden/help/_articles/organizations/event-logs.md

 {% image organizations/event-logs.png Web Vault Management %}

-To gather more data  plans with API access can use the [Bitwarden API](https://bitwarden.com/help/api/).
+To gather more data, plans with API access can use the [Bitwarden API](https://bitwarden.com/help/api/).
 API responses will contain the type of event (enums referenced below) and relevant data.

 Example:
 ```